minhdang241/ds-algo/README.md

 ```

 ## Dynamic Programming
-Question Pattern:
-- Asking for optimum value (maximum/minimum/longest/shortest).
-- The future decision depends on the earlier decision.
+**Pattern:** Asking for optimum value (maximum/minimum/longest/shortest).
+The future decision depends on the earlier decision.

-Template:
-- Decide the meaning of the function based on the question.
-- Find the base case: Ask yourself: What state(s) I can find the solution without DP.

-DP Pattern:
 - Knapsack
   Given: Items with price and weight.
   Goal: Fill the bag to the max profit.